psiz-org/psiz/CONTRIBUTING.md

 ## Testing

 * PsiZ uses `pytest` for testing, `pytest-cov` for coverage analytics, and `tox` for testing multiple python versions.
-These packages should be installed separtely by the tester.
+These packages should be installed separately by the tester.
 * A coverage report can be generated using `pytest --cov`
 * An xml coverage report for uploading to codecov can be generated using `py.test --cov-report=xml --cov=psiz tests/`
 * Tests that take more than a few seconds are marked as `slow` and can be skipped by running `pytest -m "not slow"`.